Bicycle wheelbuilding is one

 too.
 When applied properly it will keep spokes from loosening and nipples

-from freezing for years.
-An alternative is linseed oil, which becomes
+true them if needed).
+An alternative is linseed oil, which becomes tacky

-tacky as it dries.
-Or, you can just lube the spoke threads with grease
+as it dries.
+Or, you can just lube the spoke threads with grease or

-Use an upside-down nipple threaded onto the end of a spoke to grease
+A trick is to use an upside-down nipple threaded onto the end of a spoke

-rim holes.
+to grease rim holes.
 Just dab it in the grease and apply.
-This is especially important
+This is especially

-on rims without ferrules because nipples bind against the aluminum.
+important on rims without ferrules because nipples bind against the

 Because rear wheels are more complicated to build, my directions focus

 on them with occasional comments for front ones.
-If you’re using
+If you’re reusing

-old hubs, inspect the spoke holes.
-On some models every other hole is
+hubs, inspect the spoke holes.
+On some older hub models every other

-countersunk.
-If so, install the spokes so that the bend (not the head)
+hole is countersunk.
+If so, install the spokes so that the bend (not

-Insert one of the shorter rear spokes into any hole in the rear hub’s
+you.
+Insert one of the shorter rear spokes into any hole in the rear

-cassette-side flange.
-It can be put in from the inside (head in) or
+hub’s cassette-side flange.
+It can be put in from the inside

 Looking at the 2 rim holes straddling the valve hole, determine which